hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

+# Recommendations

+When you're starting out with a new application, especially with a new frameworks, there are lots of tips and tools you'd wish you had known about earlier.
+This document outlines some of the recommendations we've learned from building Hummingbird and our community.
+We're open to any feedback, additions and improvements on this doucment at any time!

 ## Dependencies

 Hummingbird won't enforce any dependencies, or provide special treatment for dependencies on a framework level.
 However, we'll provide some guidelines and tips for _common_ dependencies and how to use them.